OmerSchloss/FlightGearControllerApp/README.md

 Avraham Bar Ilan - 205937949

 ## Summary
-This project is a remote control joystick that connect "FlightGear" simulator and fly the plane remotely.<br/> The project implemented using MVVM architecture and written with kotlin.<br/>
+This project is a remote control joystick that connect "FlightGear" simulator and control the plane remotely.

+The project implemented using MVVM architecture and written with kotlin.

 ## Setup
 Before running the app you should do the following steps: